Digging for profits: Who owns PH mines?

 QUICK FACTS

-Name of mining firm: Kromico Inc.
+Name of mining firm: Krominco Inc.

 Location: Loreto, Dinagat Islands